tengyangzh/tengyangzh.github.io/_pages/about.md

 I am a first-year MA.Eng student of CSE at Sun Yat-sen University mentored by Assoc.
 Prof. [Xianwei Zhang](https://xianweiz.github.io/) and Prof. [Yutong Lu](https://cse.sysu.edu.cn/teacher/LuYutong).
 I obtained my B.E. degree in 2024 from SYSU as well.

-My primary research interest lies in the field of heterogeneous systems and compilation.
-Specially now I am focusing on LLVM, ARMv9 and Applications Optimization.
-If you are interested in discussing with me, feel free to drop me an email (zhengty26@mail2.sysu.edu.cn, 1051655293@qq.com) or reach out via WeChat (ID: sumuzhe317).
+My primary research interest lies in High-Performance Computing (HPC) and compilation.
+Currently, I am focusing on LLVM, ARMv9, and Application Optimization.
+If you are interested in communicating with me, feel free to email me (zhengty26@mail2.sysu.edu.cn, 1051655293@qq.com) or reach out via WeChat (ID: sumuzhe317).

 # 🔥 News